 You may be entitled to transfer the pension entitlements you have obtained abroad to Germany.
-However, this applies only to countries in the EU and the EEA and for Switzerland, and only to any of these countries that you spent at least a year working in.
+However, this only applies to Switzerland and countries in the EU and the EEA if you spent at least a year working in those countries.
 You will need to furnish form PD U1 as proof of insurance.
 Click here to go to a register of foreign agencies that can issue form PD U1.
 If in doubt, contact Deutsche Rentenversicherung (German Pension Insurance) for advice.

-A point to remember: It’s a good idea to collect all your certificates, diplomas etc. that can serve as proof of employment.
+A point to remember: It is a good idea to collect all your certificates, diplomas etc. that can serve as proof of employment.